MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 This article provides guidance about deploying non-[MSIX](/windows/msix) packaged apps that use the Windows App SDK to other computers.

 > [!IMPORTANT]
-> Unpackaged app deployment is an experimental feature that is currently supported only in the [experimental release channel](experimental-channel.md) of the Windows App SDK.
+> Unpackaged app deployment is currently supported in the [preview release channel](preview-channel.md) and [experimental release channel](experimental-channel.md) of the Windows App SDK.
 This feature is not supported for use by apps in production environments.

 ## Overview